10 Dec Swimming and Contact Lenses

 For those who want to swim with contact lenses I will briefly outline a study carried out in Australia in April 2011.

 23 subjects were used to assess the risk of wearing contact lenses in a pool, some with, and some without swimming goggles.
 They also trialed 2 different common types of mass market CL.
 In an effort to asses if, what the contact lenses are made of, makes a difference.
 The older hydrogel material and the newer silicone hydrogel were sampled.

-After a 30 minute swimming session, the CL were gathered and assessed for their degree of contamination.
+After a 30-minute swimming session, the CLs were gathered and assessed for their degree of contamination.
 Viable bacterial colonies were classified as gram negative or positive and enumerated.
 The consideration was the effects of the different types of CL material and whether the subject had worn goggles or not.

-The resulting numbers of baterial colonies indicated definitively and perhaps obviously that non goggle wearing swimmers had a significantly large number of bacterium than the goggled swimmer.
+The resulting numbers of bacterial colonies indicated definitively and perhaps obviously that non-goggle wearing swimmers had a significantly large number of the bacterium than the goggle wearing swimmer.
 Interestingly there was no greater contamination of one CL material over another.
-The water sample from the pool indicated a much higher number of bacterium than adhered to either CL.
+The water sample from the pool indicated a much higher number of the bacterium than adhered to either CL.
 Indicating the contact lens material was not prone to contamination easily.

 Perhaps the best advice is to invest in some prescription swimming goggles.
 They are relatively inexpensive and elimate the risk of eye irritiation or infection.
 The eye it should be noted, is very resistant to infection with a very tough exterior, bacteria defeating enzymes with a copious tear supply, to flush out any foreign particles.